Gender theory and the study of Asia, Africa and the Middle East

 - the ability to produce detailed written work on at least two approved topics relevant to the course

-WorkloadThis course is taught over 22 weeks with three hours classroom contact per week (one hour lecture, two hours tutorial).
+WorkloadThis course is taught over 22 weeks with three hours classroom contact per week (two hour lecture, one hour tutorial).

 Scope and syllabus